 Following a context switch, if the dispatch count is not zero, then the next process on the active queue is dispatched.
-If not, then the scheduler restarts with a new batch.
+Otherwise the scheduler restarts with a new batch.
 Context switches occur under two conditions.
 Most commonly, the current process blocks on a communication or synchronisation primitive and is descheduled.
 Alternatively, a process may cooperatively yield to the scheduler, in which case it is placed at the end of the active queue.
-With the exception noted below, processes rescheduled by the currently executing process, for example by the completion of communication, are also placed on the end of the active queue.
+With the exception noted in section 2.1.2, processes rescheduled (unblocked) by the currently executing process, for example by the completion of communication, are also placed on the end of the active queue.
 It is this action which draws related processes into the same batch.

-Fig. 2.
-A fixed-size migration window array allows one logical processor to "steal" batches from another
+Figure 3: A fixed-size migration window array allows one logical processor to "steal" batches from another.
+This relates to the Run Queue in Figure 2.